a-lurker/a-lurker.github.io/docs/openluup.md

 Your email client can be used to manage the deletion of files from the mailboxes, or, alternatively, a timed scene using the openLuup SendToTrash and EmptyTrash actions will do the job automatically.

 ---
-## Appendix: Using Cameras with openLuup
+## Appendix 5: Using Cameras with openLuup
 **I_openLuupCamera1.xml implementation file**

 A camera device created with this implementation file will create an associated child Motion Sensor device which is triggered when the camera's own motion detection algorithm sends an email.